arjanverkerk/scripts/readme.md

 Turn
 ----
 Turn is a distributed resource locking queue system using python and redis.
-It with it a process thread can request a lock on a shared resource and wait for green light to do its work safely.
+With it a process thread can request a lock on a shared resource and wait for green light to do its work safely.

 Turn comes with a number of tools for inspection of the queues or the